EricTheToon/Fortlatro/README.md

 Education - Convert 1 card into an Xp Boost card

+Comet - Select 1 card to turn into a King

 # 6 Spectrals
 Double or Nothing - 1/2 chance to get 2 Spectral packs else give nothing